test

 Accessibility

 The Everson Museum of Art is accessible to all.
-If you are planning a visit to the Museum and have concerns, please call the Administrative Office at (315) 474 6064 for more information.
+If planning a visit to the Museum, and have concerns, please contact our office at (315) 474 6064 for more information.